-The Ministry of Justice and Public Security refers to the Regulations of 15 March 2020 No. 293 relating to rejection etc. of foreign nationals out of concern for public health (last amended 12 May 2020).
+The Ministry of Justice and Public Security refers to the Regulations of 15 March 2020 No. 293 relating to rejection etc. of foreign nationals out of concern for public health (last amended 12 June 2020 with effect from 15 June 2020).
 Foreign nationals arriving in the realm after 16 March at 8 a.m. are subject to implementation of the Regulations.